 However, if you’ll stay within the essential equipment, make sure to skip the snow foam step then.

-If you don’t have the equipment, I suggest you get this Chemical Guys Car Wash Kit (Check the price on Amazon now), where you’ll get everything you need.
+If you don’t have the equipment, I suggest you get this Chemical Guys Car Wash Kit, where you’ll get everything you need.
 You’ll even get the foam gun, so you can snow foam your car without a pressure washer (even though I highly suggest having a pressure washer).

 Before you start washing the car, you should move it away from the Sun.
 I know that it’s hard to move from it entirely, but try to find some shaded area.